jlambdev/ynab-csv-conversion/README.md

 integrated with You Need A Budget's web app.
 Mainly renames headers and converts amount values to positive/negative amounts.

-Remember to mark `src` directory as root if you are using PyCharm.

 ## LLoyds (Dec 2017)

 Reduces the CSV to the following columns and replaces headers: